Garden Island Naval Precinct: Description

-The Precinct consists of Garden Island, the tip of Potts Point, the reclaimed area linking the island and the point, and part of the eastern shoreline of Woolloomooloo Bay.
+The precinct consists of Garden Island, the tip of Potts Point, the reclaimed area linking the island and the point, and part of the eastern shoreline of Woolloomooloo Bay.
 The island and the point are high points above sea level of the drowned river valley that now forms Sydney Harbour, which was itself formed between 10,000 and 6,500 years ago as sea levels rose following the last glaciation.
 The island and point are essentially composed of sandstone, and in 1788 were both vegetated with low coastal heath and woodland formations.
 The island had hummocks at its north (24metres high) and south (20 metres) ends, with a lower flat between them until substantial re-forming began in 1885 as part of the development of the naval base.
 The narrow strait between the island at the mainland was filled in during World War Two to provide further naval facilities, notably a graving dock, and all of the shorelines in the precinct have been substantially covered and reshaped by the construction of seawalls, docks and other facilities since the 1880s.

 Most buildings in the Precinct were built in the 1880s and 1890s.
-The Captain Cook Graving Dock was built during World War Two, linking the Island to the mainland.
+The Captain Cook Graving Dock was built during World War II, linking the Island to the mainland.
 Of further interest and worth are sandstone carvings of 1788, the Signal Station and the Royal Australian Navy Historical Collection.

 The timber figurehead of Queen Victoria is off the clipper ship Windsor Castle, which was launched in 1869, and was carved to represent Queen Victoria dressed in regalia.
 When the ship was sold to become a coal hulk in Sydney Harbour, its master Captain William Cargill put the figurehead in the garden of his house.
 Discovered years later by Dr C Morris, who presented it to Garden Island.
 It also features a carved timber figurehead of a woman from the clipper ship Consuela, built in 1880s and which traded to Australia, which is on display for public viewing.

 The Small Dockyard Steam Crane designed for operation on railway lines similar to those once used on the railways system.